 The City of Las Cruces provides many opportunities for citizens to be involved with their municipal government and to help improve their community for all of us.
 The following list provides the information and contacts you need to make a difference in the lives of youth, senior citizens, and everyone in between.
 If you have any questions or need more information that is not provided on this page, email Community Engagement Office.

 Join hundreds of volunteers to expand and enhance the delivery of quality services to the Las Cruces community through meaningful volunteer opportunities.
 The Volunteer Network connects you to more than 40 volunteer sites with the City of Las Cruces.
 Volunteers mentor youth, serve as museum guides, provide library services, and serve meals to seniors among many other things.
 Serving your community can inspire others to do the same.
 Be a leader.
 Be an influence.
 Be an inspiration.

 Volunteer for Youth Sports Programs

 More than 500 volunteer coaches participate in the Parks and Recreation Department’s Youth Sports programs every year.
 The Coaching Volunteer Program is a rewarding way to spend time with kids and their friends while helping them to learn sports skills from soccer, t-ball, football, and basketball.
 Coaches are richly rewarded with the satisfaction they gain from working with kids in a team atmosphere!
 For the safety of our participants, all volunteers are required to fill out an application and pass a background check.
-For additional information about coaching, please call (575) 541-2563 or email Helping Hands.
+For additional information about coaching, please call or email Athletics at Meerscheidt Recreation Center.

 Volunteer for the Animal Service Center of the Mesilla Valley